pbubacz/ARGUS/README orig.md

-# ARGUS Project Fork

-This fork enables deployment of the ARGUS project with a front end on Azure using Web App.
-The original project is available [here](https://github.com/Azure-Samples/ARGUS).
-Feel free to reach out with any questions or suggestions.

 # ARGUS: Automated Retrieval and GPT Understanding System
 ###

 > Argus Panoptes, in ancient Greek mythology, was a giant with a hundred eyes and a servant of the goddess Hera.
 His many eyes made him an excellent watchman, as some of his eyes would always remain open while the others slept, allowing him to be ever-vigilant.

 ## This solution demonstrates Azure Document Intelligence + GPT4 Vision